peng-yiwen/ThunderCover/README.md

 Please note that:

-1. The words must belong to the [Small World of Words](https://netset.telecom-paris.fr/pages/swow.html) -- see player.py.
+1. The words must belong to the [Small World of Words](https://netset.telecom-paris.fr/pages/swow.html).
 2. The votes are secret.

 ## Testing your player